Home bowel cancer screening

-The measure Bowel Health test is fast, hygienic and discreet and works by detecting invisible blood in stool samples.
+The measure Bowel Health test is fast, hygienic and discreet and works by detecting invisible blood in stool samples (called faecal occult blood).
 It provides accurate results that give you a greater understanding of your gastrointestinal health.

 Worried about digestive problems or simply keeping an eye on your health?
 The measure kit lets you test for signs of cancer without having to send samples off to a lab.